Post Installation Setup

 java -jar selenium-server-standalone-3.141.59.jar -role node -nodeConfig nodeconfig.json

-Notes: To see the parameters meanings, you could run scripts:
+Notes: To see the parameter meanings, you could run these scripts:

 java -jar .\selenium-server-standalone-3.141.59.jar -role node -help